You finally grew that bushy beard of yours with a solid ‘Stache on the top lip, but now you’re faced with a bit of a problem…

 However, men with round faces, wide cheeks, and short chins, often benefit from beard styles that place extra “oomph” and emphasis on the chin area to make it appear larger & longer.

-Sculpting and shaping the beard is a complex topic to ones face shape is a complex thing to explain without visuals, which is why I have dedicated another post completely for the topic of choosing the right type of beard according to your face shape.
+Sculpting and shaping the beard is a complex topic to ones face shape is a complex thing to explain shortly in a single post, which is why I have dedicated another post completely for the topic of choosing the right type of beard according to your face shape.

 3. Utilize Beard Wash & Conditioner

 Hair is hair, right?
 Just use regular shampoo on the beard?